-- The Company did not have any equity incentive plans during 2016, nor does it currently have such plans.
-Accordingly, the columns entitled "Estimated Future Payouts Under Equity Incentive Plan Awards" have been omitted from this table. - Represents threshold, target and maximum payout levels under our 2016 Annual Incentive Plan.
-The actual amount of incentive award earned by each named executive officer in 2016 is reported in the Summary Compensation Table under note ().
-For a more detailed discussion of the 2016 Annual Incentive Plan, see "Compensation Discussion and Analysis-What We Pay and Why: Elements of Our Compensation Program for Named Executive Officers-Annual Incentives." - Represents the number of Performance Units granted to the named executive officers in 2016 under the Company's long-term incentive program and estimated threshold, target and maximum payouts.
-Except as otherwise noted, Performance Units vest at the end of a three-year performance period.
-For the 2016-2018 performance period, the value of each performance unit is based on three metrics: (i) the Company's ROC performance, (ii) the Company's stock performance comparison to the S&P MidCap 400 Index and the Russell 2000 Index, and (iii) the Company's stock performance comparison to a Peer Group Index.
+- The Company did not have any equity incentive plans during 2017, nor does it currently have such plans.
+Accordingly, the columns entitled "Estimated Future Payouts Under Equity Incentive Plan Awards" have been omitted from this table. - Represents threshold, target and maximum payout levels under our 2017 Annual Incentive Plan.
+The actual amount of incentive award earned by each named executive officer in 2017 is reported in the Summary Compensation Table under note ().
+For a more detailed discussion of the 2017 Annual Incentive Plan, see "Compensation Discussion and Analysis-What We Pay and Why: Elements of Our Compensation Program for Named Executive Officers-Annual Incentives. - Represents the number of Performance Units granted to the named executive officers in 2017 under the Company's long-term incentive program and estimated threshold, target and maximum payouts.
+Performance Units vest at the end of a three-year performance period.
+For the 2017 - 2019 performance period, the value of each performance unit is based on three metrics: (i) the Company's ROC performance, (ii) the Company's stock performance comparison to the S&P MidCap 400 Index and the Russell 2000 Index, and (iii) the Company's stock performance comparison to a Peer Group Index.
 If performance does not meet minimum threshold levels, the Performance Unit will be worth \$0.
 At threshold performance for each of the metrics, a Performance Unit is worth \$63.33; at target performance, \$100 per unit; at maximum performance, \$300 per unit.
-The Performance Unit value for the 2016-2018 performance period will be paid out (subject to meeting the above performance criteria) in early 2019.
-For a more detailed discussion of Performance Units, see "Compensation Discussion and Analysis-What We Pay and Why: Elements of Our Compensation Program for Named Executive Officers-Long-term Incentives. - (3) Except as otherwise noted, DRSUs vest in three equal annual installments beginning on the first anniversary of the grant date (subject to accelerated vesting in specified circumstances).
-DRSUs are not credited with dividends or dividend equivalents prior to vestina. - (4) Except as otherwise noted, options vest in three equal annual installments beginning on the first anniversary of the grant date and expire on the tenth anniversary of the grant date (subject to accelerated vesting in specified circumstances). - The exercise price of option awards is determined by the average of the high and low price of the Company's common stock on the grant date.
-Accordingly, the exercise price of option awards granted on January 19, 2016 is \$38.29.
-The closing price of the Company's common stock on January 19, 2016 was \$37.03. - The grant date fair value of each DRSU is determined by the average of the high and low price of the Company's common stock on the grant date.
-Accordingly, the per share grant date fair value of each DRSU granted on January 19, 2016 is \$38.29.
-The grant date fair value, calculated in accordance with FASB ASC Topic 718 using the Black-Scholes valuation method, of each option granted on January 19, 2016 is \$14.23. - All 2016 awards of DRSUs to Mr. Muscari, which were unvested at the time of his death, terminated in accordance with the terms of our Stock Award and Incentive Plan.
+The Performance Unit value for the 2017 - 2019 performance period will be paid out (subject to meeting the above performance criteria) in early 2020.
+For a more detailed discussion of Performance Units, see "Compensation Discussion and Analysis-What We Pay and Why: Elements of Our Compensation Program for Named Executive Officers-Long-term Incentives. - (3) DRSUs vest in three equal annual installments beginning on the first anniversary of the grant date (subject to accelerated vesting in specified circumstances).
+DRSUs are not credited with dividends or dividend equivalents prior to vesting. - Options vest in three equal annual installments beginning on the first anniversary of the grant date and expire on the tenth anniversary of the grant (4) date (subject to accelerated vesting in specified circumstances). - The exercise price of option awards is determined by the average of the high and low price of the Company's common stock on the grant date.
+Accordingly, the exercise price of option awards granted on January 17, 2017 is \$78.025.
+The closing price of the Company's common stock on January 17, 2017 was \$77.40. - The grant date fair value of each DRSU is determined by the average of the high and low price of the Company's common stock on the grant date.
+Accordingly, the per share grant date fair value of each DRSU granted on January 17, 2017 is \$78.025.
+The grant date fair value, calculated in accordance with FASB ASC Topic 718 using the Black-Scholes valuation method, of each option granted on January 17, 2017 is \$30.29.